donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 Senpai Gil - The Linux Guru for sharing command tip and trick.

 ## Limitation
-Unable to accept Google Cloud Term and Condition from SDK/API or via command line, still finding/exploring alternative to automate this manual step.
+Unable to accept Google Cloud Platform Terms of Service from command line, still finding/exploring alternative to automate this manual step.

 ## Workaround
 Login to Google Console and accept Google Cloud Platform Terms of Service.